unChaz/sci-fi-5e/srd/equipment/magic_items.md

 **_Wish_**.
 The sword has 1d4 – 1 charges.
 While holding it, you can use an action to expend 1 charge and cast the _wish_ tek skill from it.
 This property can’t be used again until the next dawn.
 The sword loses this property if it has no charges.

-### Mantle of Tek Resistance
+### Jumpsuit of Tek Resistance

 _Wondrous item, rare (requires attunement)_

-You have advantage on saving throws against tek skills while you wear this cloak.
+You have advantage on saving throws against tek skills while you wear this jumpsuit.

 ### Mithral Armor

-_Armor (medium or heavy, but not hide), uncommon_
+_Armor (medium or heavy), uncommon_

 Mithral is a light, flexible metal.
-A mithral scarab skin or breastplate can be worn under normal clothes.
+Mithral scarab skin can be worn under normal clothes.
 If the armor normally imposes disadvantage on Dexterity (Stealth) checks or has a Strength requirement, the mithral version of the armor doesn’t.

 ### Oil of Sharpness

 _Potion, very rare_

-This clear, gelatinous oil sparkles with tiny, ultrathin silver shards.
+This clear, gelatinous oil sparkles with tiny, ultra-thin silver shards.
 The oil can coat one slashing or piercing weapon or up to 5 pieces of slashing or piercing ammunition.
 Applying the oil takes 1 minute.
 For 1 hour, the coated item is tek and has a +3 bonus to attack and damage rolls.

 ### Oil of Slipperiness